our adr partners

 22,000+ trial attorneys with information, professional support and a nationwide network that enables them to most effectively and expertly represent clients.

-NADN is proud to partner with AAJ in creating the AAJ
+NADN was proud to work with AAJ in creating the AAJ

 works with AAJ to compile Neutral Survey information

-from AAJ members annually, in order to identify those
+from AAJ members every 2 years, in order to identify those

 neutrals that are widely acceptable to litigators in